 As Albert Einstein said, “The important thing is never to stop questioning!”

-In our next article, we discuss comprehension skills and how to develop them.
+Comprehension is a fundamental and overlooked skill.
+In our next article, we discuss comprehension skills, their importance for High School students, and tell you how to develop them.

 © Matrix Education and www.matrix.edu.au, 2019.
 Unauthorised use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Matrix Education and www.matrix.edu.au with appropriate and specific direction to the original content.